A Caveat and Affiliates

 Before you spend a lot of money on professionally installed lighting, consider less expensive and more portable options.
 Using candles or torches makes the area feel quite comfortable and friendly without a high-cost factor.
 Recently, solar lights have become more practical.

-Newer solar lighting options can be tucked into small spaces, hung from lattice, installed on the roof area or deck sides, or even staked into the ground.
+Newer solar lighting options can be tucked into small spaces, hung from the lattice, installed on the roof area or deck sides, or even staked into the ground.
 These more recent models also provide better and longer lighting.

 10. Small Backyard Design Ideas